superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Draft/Project Proposal Draft2.md

 4) **Public Safety**

-\- Search and Rescue drones allow for faster response times from rescue professionals as well as faster aid brought to the victims in a post emergency situation.
+\- Search and Rescue drones allow for quick intervention and less risk to both the victim and rescue professionals.
 These factors contribute to a higher chance of a successful rescue.

 5) **Economy**